icdevs/Icdevs_mainsite/_posts/2022-02-26-Bitcoin on the IC Reference Implementation.md

 ## Funding

-The bounty was generously funded by the DFINITY Foundation Accelerator.
+The bounty was generously funded by the DFINITY Foundation.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 76aeadf2a9cfa62c3b8543360f18d90cff46e03e39afaf8d9604d3f2c46ec069.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## General Bounty Process